Strappazzon/teleme7ry/.github/README.md

 ## About

-This batch script will remove telemetry-related Tasks, Services and Updates (nagware updates as well).
+This batch script will remove telemetry and nagware-related Tasks, Services and Updates.

 It will also block [telemetry domains and IPs](https://github.com/Strappazzon/teleme7ry/blob/master/rules.txt).